christianityorigins/website/blog/_posts/2015-01-10-christianity-domestication-system.md

 8 The Cage of Causality\
 9 Nietzsche on the Illusion of Free Will\
 10 The Domestication of the Will\
-11 What Determinism Does and Does Not Mean12 The One Freedom Determinism Cannot Take\
+11 What Determinism Does and Does Not Mean\
+12 The One Freedom Determinism Cannot Take\
 Part 6: Nietzsche and the Will to Power—The Antidote to Domestication\
 13 How Nietzsche's Philosophy Maps to the Domestication System\
 14 The Will to Power as Antidote\